brand0nM/School-District-Analysis/README.md

 There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).
 # School District Analysis
 ## Project Overview
+We have been tasked with analyzing standardized test data to gleam insights on school performace; This analysis will discuss how factors like school size, type (public or charter), and the amount spend per student affect the pass rate.

 ### Purpose
+We will deploy a python jupyter notebook to read and merge two .csv files, then investigate this data.

 ---

-## Analysis and Challenges

-### Analysis

-### Challenges and Difficulties Encountered

----

-## Results

----
 ## Analysis
-Replace 9th grade math and reading score with N/A values from Thomas High School; this is because the results were recorded incorrectly and we must first remove those data points. <br />
+Before we can start this analysis we've been informed that the 9th graders from Thomas High School have corrupt data.
+To rectify this mistake we must first replace the 9th graders math and reading score with N/A values. <br />
 <img width="672" alt="1) Remove, 9th grade, format" src="https://user-images.githubusercontent.com/79609464/161644425-86fa688b-9700-47eb-99cc-b0a6ed277044.png">

-Now we are going to merge the schools and students data frame; this will allow us to access the students data frame and each schools Id, district size and budget. <br />
+Now we are going to merge the schools and students data frame; this allow us to manipulate both data frames at once. <br />
 <img width="831" alt="2) Merge" src="https://user-images.githubusercontent.com/79609464/161644431-02ccd8b2-3515-4c4c-96ad-306c2b71d441.png">

-This image shows the district budget, average math/reading scores and pass percentages. <br />
+The district budget, average math/reading scores and pass percentages are shown below. <br />
 <img width="937" alt="3) Overall Statistics" src="https://user-images.githubusercontent.com/79609464/161644434-877b7e58-731b-4f1c-86c1-acc086ba57dc.png">

 ### Top Five Schools
 <img width="1002" alt="4) Top Five" src="https://user-images.githubusercontent.com/79609464/161644436-88bb8161-60a2-4d58-9476-28c532ac0e3d.png">
-Similarly, this shows each schools average math/reading scores and pass percentages for the top five schools in the district. <br />

 ### Bottom Five Schools
 <img width="999" alt="5) Bottom five" src="https://user-images.githubusercontent.com/79609464/161644440-1c68dd9d-0254-4394-9951-8c6ef89bd6d6.png">